Code Execution

 Here the JVM compiles the byte code to native code and then executes that native code directly.

-In this mode, the Java stack isn't used at all. the native code and the native stack is used for execution.
+In this mode, the Java stack isn't used at all.
+The native code and the native stack run the execution.

 Integration between two modes

-It's common that not all methods are JIT compiled and some are interpreted.
-JVM can seamlessly switch between these two modes of execution.
+Often, not all methods are JIT compiled.
+Some are interpreted.
+The JVM can switch between the two modes smoothly.

-The stack trace in error logs what we see is the logical representation of the execution flow.
-It need not follow the same in reality.
+The stack trace in error logs is a logical view of the flow.
+It need not match reality.

-IDEs use JVM's debugging APIs to present this logical stack trace.
+IDEs use the JVM's debugging APIs to show this logical stack trace.

 Local Variables Stack

-When a method is called, the arguments passed to the method are pushed onto the local variables stack of the frame.
-JVM reads this data and copies them to the local variable area of the newly created stack frame.
-And after the method returns, JVM copies the returned value to the operand stack of the calling stack frame.
+When a method is called, its arguments are pushed onto the frame's local variables stack.
+The JVM reads this and copies it to the local variable area of the new stack frame.
+When the method returns, the JVM copies the result to the operand stack of the calling frame.